szabikr/szabi-space/content/projects/habit-tracker/refactoring.md

 talk to a friend; Friendship
 journal:
 Had a great day today.
-Really glad that I'm recording my habits.
+Glad that I'm recording my habits.

 11 Aug
 cooking; Household